+Definitions

+The "Whip"

+The "Shaft"

+The "Handle"

+The "Contact

-The "Whip" The "Shaft" The "Handle" The singular term for the equipment in its entirety.
+The singular term for the equipment in its entirety.
 The term for the central core of the equipment.

 The term for the riders contact area.

+The term for the fiders contact area.

+Area"

-The "Contact Area" The term for the area that will contact or may potentially contact the horse.
-The "Pad" The "Binding" The term for the padded area that covers the shaft.
+The term for the area that will contact or may potentially contact the horse.

+The "Pad" The "Binding"

+The term for the padded area that covers the shaft.
 The term given to the threaded area between the "shaft" and the "pad" that joins the two together.

-10 Advertising and Publicity on Competitors and Horses

-- 1 Except as stated in Rules 101.3 and 102.10.3 competitors may wear the identification (name and/or logo) of the manufacturer of clothing equipment or, as an alternative, that of a sponsor as outlined below: - 2 Identification of the Manufacturer
+- 10 Advertising and Publicity on Competitors and Horses - 1 Except as stated in Rules 101.3 and 102.10.3 competitors may wear the identification (name and/or logo) of the manufacturer of clothing equipment or, as an alternative, that of a sponsor as outlined below: - 2 Identification of the Manufacturer